Menu Close

 Section One: Election Committee

-The committee shall consist of five members, one being a director whose term of office is to expire the following June 30th (who shall serve as chairman) and four voting members, two of whom shall be enrolled only in the intramural program and two whom shall be enrolled only in the travel program.
+The committee shall consist of five members, one being a director on the Main Board whose term of office is to expire the following June 30th not up for re-election that calendar year (who shall serve as chairman) and four voting members, two of whom shall be enrolled only in the intramural program and two whom shall be enrolled only in the travel program.

 Section Three: Other Committees